Bylaws related to garbage and waste

 We have a number of bylaws related to garbage and trash.
 Below is a summary based on the most common questions we receive from Calgarians:

 - Single-family households are provided with green, blue and black carts.
 Carts can hold up to 60 kilograms.
-Excess is accepted for green and black carts.
+If your black cart is full and you have extra bags of garbage that will not fit, you will need to buy tags to put on extra garbage bags for pickup.
 Extra bags cannot weigh more than 20 kilograms.

 - Extra yard waste must be in paper yard waste bags.
 Roll the tops of the bags closed to prevent spills and allow your collector to pick up bags properly.
 Set bags at least 0.5m (2 ft) away from the side of your cart.

 - Carts should be set out by 7 a.m. on your collection day, but not before 7 p.m. the day before and be removed no later than 7 p.m. on collection day.

 - Sharp objects must be packaged in a puncture resistant, non-breakable container with a tight fitting lid before putting in your black cart.

 - All waste must be placed in proper garbage containers with handles and lids (max.
 100 litres), or in a standard plastic garbage bag.

 - Garbage must not accumulate on your property.

 - Owners/occupants are responsible for maintaining their property in a tidy condition.

 - Collector's access to the garbage collection site must not be blocked.

 - All material transported to the landfill must be covered or secured in transit.